Crimean-Congo haemorrhagic fever (CCHF) is a viral haemorrhagic fever (VHF) caused by a virus of the Nairovirus group.

 In severe cases patients develop multiorgan failure.
 Approximately 30% of cases are fatal.

-In the UK, Public Health England (PHE) has specialised laboratory facilities to provide a definitive diagnosis at PHE Porton.
+In the UK, the UK Health Security Agency (UKHSA) has specialised laboratory facilities to provide a definitive diagnosis at the Rare and Imported Pathogens Laboratory, UKHSA Porton.

 - replacing blood components